mercedes-benz/acentrik/sdk/PUBLISH.md

 <br />

-## Disclaimer!!!
+## Disclaimer

-Steps 6 (PublisherA create pricing) are still under maintainence.
-Currently still didn't support other baseToken other than <b>OCEAN</b>.
+Step 6 (ProviderA creates premium pricing) is currently under maintainence.
+When publishing data assets, the only option available is Ocean Base Token ($OCEAN).

 <br />